xiaofuyesnew/funny-ftp/README.md

 # funny-ftp
-An FTP client based on node.js.
+An active mode FTP client based on node.js.